- What is the current immigration guidance?

 - Do I have to take any in-person classes?

-- At this time, students who are arriving in the U.S. for the first time on their current F-1 visa will need to enroll in at least one in-person class during the Fall Quarter.
+- At this time, students who are arriving in the U.S. for the first time on their current F-1 visa will need to enroll in at least one in-person class during the Winter Quarter.
 Your program advisors will assist in making sure that you have at least one in-person class in your schedule.
-Please note that a majority of classes will be taught in-person this Fall.
+Please note that a majority of classes will be taught in-person this Winter.

 - If I take only online classes from my home country, will I have to defer or end my program early?

-- No. Your immigration status and your admission status are separate from each other.
-You can still continue your program remotely, even if your immigration status changes.
+- Possibly.
+Your immigration status and your admission status are separate from each other.
+You will need to ask your program coordinator whether you can continue your program remotely.

 - What is an "in-person" course?

 - According to the current immigration regulations, an in-person course must have at least one mandatory component that requires the student to be physically present.

 - How does UC Davis decide which classes will be available online?

 - UC Davis departments are currently determining which courses should be available remotely for the WinterQuarter.
 This takes into consideration which students, particularly freshmen and senior students, will need the courses in order to graduate.
 UC Davis leadership will review the list of courses and decide which courses will be available both in-person andremotely.